jrnold/qss-tidy/docs/causality.md

 <img src="causality_files/figure-html/unnamed-chunk-43-1.png" width="70%" style="display: block; margin: auto;" />

-In the QSS text, only Burger King restraunts are compared.
+In the QSS text, only Burger King restaurants are compared.
 However, dplyr makes this easy.
 All we have to do is change the `group_by` statement we used last time, and add chain to it: